strongeron/color-converter-raycast-extension/README.md

 1. Ensure the development server is running (`npm run dev`)
 2. Edit the files in the `src` directory
 3. Changes will be automatically reflected in Raycast

-## Building for Production

-To create a production build: